flipz357/flipz357.github.io/_posts/2024-10-17-evaluation-pitfalls-guide-tips.md

 ### Quirky metric properties:

-5) *Wrong prediction, better score.* For MCC and Kappa, there can be a situation where a wrong prediction would increase the score.
+5) *Wrong prediction, better score:* For MCC and Kappa, there can be a situation where a wrong prediction would increase the score.

 ### Ambiguous Metric Goals: